 - The Brown Palace Hotel in Denver – The luxurious Brown Palace Hotel has been wining and dining celebrities and socialites for over 100 years.
 It’s rumored to be home to some ghostly spirits who stayed in room 904 100 years ago and have never left.

 - Hotel Colorado in Glenwood Springs – Guests of this luxury hotel have reported hearing a woman’s scream, strange knocking, and suspicious elevator movement.

 Bask in the beauty of fall in Colorado with a train ride through some of your favorite mountains.
 Hop aboard the Leadville Colorado & Southern Railroad with one of their special fall train rides where you can enjoy views of the Arkansas River Valley and yellowing aspens as you ride through some of the state’s most scenic landscapes.

 Maybe celebrate the season with Autumn Fest on the Georgetown Loop Railroad, only a short 45-minute drive from Denver.
 Or grab a seat aboard the Cascade Canyon Express via the Durango & Silverton Narrow Gauge Railroad.

 While not an actual train, the Pikes Peak Cog Rail is another fun way to see the fall colors and scenic landscape of the Rocky Mountains.
-Having just re-opened to the public in the summer of 2021, the cog rail is running full steam ahead with its year-round schedule.
+The cog rail is running full steam ahead with its year-round schedule.
 Begin your route in Manitou Springs and ride to the top of Pikes Peak and visit the upgraded Pikes Peak Visitor Center.

 Wander around a Fall Festival